Ben Platt: 2021–present: Reverie, Parade and other projects

-On May 17, 2022, it was announced that Platt would play Leo Frank in New York City Center's production of Parade as the gala production of its 2022/2023 season after playing the role in a workshop conducted by Roundabout Theatre Company in 2018.
-Performances ran from November 1 to November 6, 2022 and critics responded positively to Platt’s return to the theatre stage.
+On May 17, 2022, it was announced that Platt would play Leo Frank in the New York City Center production of Parade as the gala production of its 2022/2023 season after playing the role in a workshop conducted by Roundabout Theatre Company in 2018.
+Performances ran from November 1 to 6, 2022, and critics responded positively to Platt's return to the theatre stage.
 A limited Broadway run was announced on January 10, 2023, with Platt continuing his role as Leo Frank.
-The revival began previews on February 22, 2023 and opened on March 16, 2023 at the Bernard B. Jacobs Theatre.
-The limited run is scheduled to conclude on August 6, 2023.
+The revival began previews on February 22, 2023, and opened on March 16, 2023, at the Bernard B. Jacobs Theatre.
+The limited run concluded on August 6, 2023.
 High demand for tickets on the first day of sale resulted in temporarily crashing the Telecharge ticket site, resulting in error messages and queues of an hour long.
 On the night of the show's first preview, members of the neo-Nazi group National Socialist Movement protested against the production outside the theater.
+The cast album for the production was released by Interscope Records on March 23, 2023.
+For his performance as Leo Frank, Platt received his second Tony nomination for Best Actor in a Leading Role in a Musical.

-On June 9, 2022, it was announced that Platt would produce and star in the musical comedy film Theater Camp, inspired by the 2020 short film of the same name co-written with Noah Galvin, Molly Gordon, and Nick Lieberman.
-The film had its world premiere at the 2023 Sundance Film Festival on January 21, 2023, and was acquired shortly after by Searchlight Pictures for a theatrical release on July 14, 2023.
+On June 9, 2022, it was announced that Platt would produce and star in the musical comedy film Theater Camp, inspired by the 2020 short film of the same name he co-wrote with Noah Galvin, Molly Gordon, and Nick Lieberman.
+The film had its world premiere at the 2023 Sundance Film Festival on January 21, 2023, and was acquired shortly after by Searchlight Pictures for a theatrical release beginning July 14, 2023.
+The movie soundtrack featuring original songs written by Platt, Galvin, Gordon, and Lieberman was released on the same day by Interscope Records.
+The film was released on streaming service Hulu and VOD on September 14, 2023.